-In 1998, Project Watershed received a grant award from the Great Lakes Aquatic Habitat Fund to develop an adult volunteer stream monitoring program in Central New York.
-Although the ‘Select-A-Stream’ program was funded for only one year, Project Watershed has found the means to continue this successful program.
+During 1998, the Great Lakes Aquatic Habitat Fund awarded Project Watershed $2500 to develop an adult volunteer stream monitoring program in Central New York.
+Although the Select-A-Stream had been funded for only the 1999 year, Project Watershed has continued this successful endeavor.
+The goals of this program are:

-The initial five compromised streams selected for adult monitoring in Onondaga County were: Beartrap Creek, Ley Creek, Nine Mile Creek, Onondaga Creek, and Skaneateles Creek.
+The compromised streams selected in Onondaga County are: Beartrap Creek, Ley Creek, Onondaga Creek, Nine Mile Creek and Skaneateles Creek.

-In 1999, five adult volunteer “Teams” ranging in size from three to five individuals conducted four surveys on each of these streams, using Save Our Streams physical, chemical and biological procedures.
-The adult teams are accompanied by a Project Watershed volunteer liaison, who provides the necessary stream monitoring equipment, and records the stream data.
+Five adult volunteer "Teams" ranging in size from three to five individuals conduct four surveys on each of these streams, using Save Our Streams physical, chemical and biological procedures.
+The surveys are scheduled during April, June, August and October.